-How Much Fun can You have While Making Money?
+How Much Fun Can You Have While Making Money?

 How much fun can you have while making money?
 This was the big question for me when I got my first job right out of high school.
 I was ready to rock the world or, preferably, rule it.
 I had only two motivations… to have the best time a girl could have while making as much money as possible.